mopidy/mopidy.js/README.md

   as `Mopidy.when()`.
 To upgrade existing code, either migrate to standard ES6 `Promise` or add When.js as a dependency to your project.

+- For exploring what events Mopidy.js emits, two new aggregate event types has been added:

+  - `state`: This event emits online/offline/reconnection events, like `state:online`.
+  - `event`: This event emits server side events from Mopidy, like `event:trackPlaybackStarted`.

+  Listeners to the aggregate events get arguments on the form `(eventName, data)`, where `eventName` is the name of the more specific event.
+It is recommended that applications do not use these aggregates, but instead subscribe to more specific events.

 - Modernized dependencies:

   - The `Promise` object standardized in ES6 has replaced When.js.